PulsarHRI/pulsarhri.github.io/docs/example_scripts/advanced_features.md

 # Advanced Features

-This notebook demonstrates advanced configuration and control of a PULSAR HRI actuator.
+This example demonstrates advanced configuration and control of a PULSAR HRI actuator.
 It builds upon the basic example.

 In this document you will learn how to: